 The fresh mushrooms are known to have a fragrance similar to almond extract due to the presence of certain compounds such as benzonitrile, benzaldehyde, methyl benzoate and benzyl alcohol, some substances also found in almonds.

 One of the major health enhancing compounds found in Agaricus blazei mushrooms are its number of beneficial polysaccharides, specifically the highly structured form of beta-glucan molecules.

-These constituents, also found in other medicinal varieties, are known for their structural complexity, involving the frequency, position and length of branching side-chains.
+These constituents, also found in other medicinal mushroom varieties, are known for their structural complexity, involving the frequency, position and length of branching side-chains.
 These features in effect provide for more diverse biological activity with unique properties that help to regulate or modulate immune responses.
 They are often called "biological response modifiers" or "host defense modifiers" for this reason.

 In the published report entitled "The Medicinal Values of Culinary-Medicinal Royal Sun Mushroom (Agaricus blazei Murrill)", in part analyzing the mushroom's effectiveness as an immunomodulating substance, it was noted that "A. brasiliensis contains compounds such as beta-(1→3), (1→6) β-glucans, (1→3)-α-glucans, and protein-polysaccharide complexes, which can enhance in vivo and in vitro cell-mediated immune responses and act as biological response modifiers."

 In the previously mentioned review on the A. subrufescens species, it was confirmed that "the extract could exert both immunostimulatory and immunosuppressive effects."
 This essentially means that, as a biological response modifier, it has the ability to "modulate" the immune system depending on the specific needs of the individual and particular health issues.

-The molecular beta-glucan composition has been explicitly utilized for inhibiting tumor growth.
+The molecular beta-glucan composition has explicitly been utilized for its potential at inhibiting tumor growth.

 In another scientific review of Agaricus blazei Murrill, it was stated that "Of the polysaccharides with immunomodulating capacity, only those which consist of a (1→3)-linked β-glucan backbone with (1→6)-linked β-d-glucopyranosyl units as branches produce complete inhibition of tumor growth.
 (1→3)-β-glucans from fungi commonly have a tumor inhibition percentage of 99–l00%."